Skilur1983/Blog/README.md

 Start working
 We're using Release Branching Strategy approach here, so please keep in mind that you should be committing to the release branch first and after release developer branch - main will be updated for further usage.
 Steps:
 1. Checkout to the feature branch:
-`git checkout <feature-branch-name>`
+`git checkout -b <feature-branch-name>`
 2. Provide updates and commit them to the feature branch:
 `git status` - checks for the update
-`git add <file-name>` / --all` - takes a modified file in your working directory and places the modified version in a staging area.
+`git add <file-name>` / --all - takes a modified file in your working directory and places the modified version in a staging area.
 `git commit <commit-name>` - takes everything from the staging area and makes a permanent snapshot of the current state of your repository that is associated with a unique identifier.
 3. Pushing updates to the remote repo:
 `git push -u <remote repo> <feature-branch>` - using SSH-key or credentials you'll be pushing your updates to the remote repo